Ethical issues in business can be an unforeseen and difficult challenge.

 - Always act ethically and in the company’s best interest.

 Another ethical issue in entrepreneurship and business can deal with accounting.
 Numbers don’t lie.
 But when accountants and companies act unethically, they do.

 Deceiving shareholders and others with a stake in your company’s finances is a serious offense by both ethical and judicial standards.

 Penalties can be levied in fines, imprisonment and can often lead to a company’s closure.
 As an example, in the accounting realm, one of the most infamous business ethics issues in the news was the Enron scandal in 2001, in which company executives used questionable accounting practices to conceal financial troubles and give the appearance of higher profits.

 Avoiding Accounting Violations

 Business owners, especially those in the retail industry, are very aware of how theft can affect their business.
 Theft is not, however, strictly committed by customers.
-According to CBS News, companies can lose 5% of their annual revenue to employee theft and fraud.
-Independent studies have indicated that 34% of company losses can be attributed to employee theft.
+It’s estimated that 25%-40% of workers steal from their job.
+Additionally, according to the Association of Certified Fraud Examiners, companies can lose 5% of their annual revenue to employee fraud.

 It is not just stealing inventory.
 Employee theft also includes other ethical violations that can hurt your company.